upperlinecode/CS-and-the-City-Curriculum/react/react-apis.md

 When we make a request to an API, sometimes it takes a bit of time for the API to respond.
 So if we wait to fully load a webpage until the API responds, we might be making our user wait a long time before the page loads, if it even loads at all.
 In the worst case scenario, if we wait to load a page until an API responds and the API never responds, then the page will never load and the user will have a terrible experience; we can't rely on the success of a call to the API in order to load the page.

 To overcome this problem, we need to use a way of calling the API where the call is done as soon as a page loads, and then the response (or lack thereof) can trigger a secondary event such as rendering the data.
 This pattern of requesting data in parallel to the normal loading order of the page is done using a "promise" pattern called `async` (for asynchronous).
-Then, the code will `await` a response from the API, and depending on the response - usually either a `success` or an `error` - will do something. `async` and `await` are useful because they won't block the rest of the page from continuing to load even though data hasn't been received yet.
+Then, the code will `await` a response from the API, and depending on the response - usually either `success` or an `error` - will do something. `async` and `await` are useful because they won't block the rest of the page from continuing to load even though data hasn't been received yet.

 ### Using `async` & `await`